fpcyan/AmazonCloneWIP/README.md

-# The Bazaar
+# Bazaar

 [Website link][heroku]

 [heroku]: http://www.the-bazaar.xyz/

-The Bazaar is a web application clone of Amazon.com.
+Bazaar is a web application clone of Amazon.com.
 Some features and design choices are inspired by Jet.com.
 Main development took place over the course of 9 "business" days and 2 weekend days.
+Bazaar is a single page web app built using a postgres/Ruby on Rails backend.
+The front end is rendered using ReactJS structured on the Flux architecture.
+The front end interfaces with Rails primarily through AJAX requests to present a responsive experience with minimal visible load times.
+Bazaar is still a work in progress!
+Feel free to send any feedback through the issues tab.
+Happy browsing!

 Current feature being built:
 - [ ] search using pg_search